Universally Optimal Multivariate Crossover Designs: Proposed Statistical Model

 where corresponding to the $k^{th}$ response variable, $\eps_{ijk}$ is the error term with mean $0$ and variance $\sigma^2$, $\mu_k$ is the intercept, $\alpha_{i,k}$ is the $i^{th}$ period effect, $\beta_{j,k}$ is the $j^{th}$ subject effect and for $1 \leq s \leq t$, $\tau_{s,k}$ is the direct effect and $\rho_{s,k}$ is the first order carryover effect due to the $s^{th}$ treatment.
 Here $d(i,j)$ represents the treatment allocated to the $i^{th}$ period and the $j^{th}$ subject.
 We assume that the model \eqref{model1} is a fixed effect model.
 In the above model, all the effects are taken to vary along with the response variable and no carryover effect is assumed in the first period.
-Expressing the above model equation in matrix notations, we obtain